 And in fact, in certain respects, brands themselves are also eager to integrate their supply chains, but for different reasons.
 From the brands’ perspective, integration can help ensure production efficiency, product quality control and effective management of brand reputation.
 This is one of the reasons why, for example, Chanel and other luxury brands have been actively acquiring an array of their supplier factories.

-In many ways, it turns out, activists and brands actually want the same thing: Greater chain integration.
+In many ways, it turns out, activists and brands actually want the same thing.
+They want greater chain integration.
 What then is stopping the brands from doing so, you ask?
 The legal reality that if brands were to take greater oversight efforts, from that follows the risk of colossal liability.
 It is impossible to put an exact figure on how much such liability might cost a fashion brand, but it is clear that if brands opt to more thoroughly oversee their suppliers, they will no longer be able to disclaim liability or knowledge of misconduct – either legally or in the court of public opinion amongst their consumers.

 What will it take to create change?